White former officers get sentences of 10 to 40 years in torture of 2 Black men in Mississippi

 After Elward shot Jenkins in the mouth, lacerating his tongue and breaking his jaw, they devised a coverup.
 The deputies agreed to plant drugs, and false charges stood against Jenkins and Parker for months.

-McAlpin and Middleton, the oldest men of the group, threatened to kill the other officers if they spoke up, prosecutors said.
-In court Thursday, McAlpin's attorney Aafram Sellers said only Middleton threatened to kill the other officers.
+McAlpin and Middleton, the oldest in the group, threatened to kill other officers if they spoke up, prosecutors said.
+In court Thursday, McAlpin's attorney Aafram Sellers said only Middleton threatened to kill them.

-Sellers also questioned probation officer Allie Whitten on the stand about details submitted to the judge.
+Sellers also questioned a probation officer about details submitted to the judge.
 When federal investigators interviewed the neighbor who called McAlpin, that person reported seeing “trashy” people at the house who were both white and Black, Sellers said.
 That called into question whether the episode started on the basis of race, he argued.

 Federal prosecutors said the neighbor referred to people at the home as “those people” and “thugs.”
 The information included in the charging documents, which the officers did not dispute when they pleaded guilty, revealed some of them used racial taunts and epithets throughout the episode.

-Attorneys for several of the deputies said their clients became ensnared in a culture of corruption that was not only permitted, but encouraged by leaders within the sheriff's office.
+Attorneys for several of the deputies said their clients became ensnared in a culture of corruption that was encouraged by leaders in the sheriff's office.

-Rankin County Sheriff Bryan Bailey, who took office in 2012, revealed no details about his deputies' actions when he announced they had been fired last June.
+Rankin County Sheriff Bryan Bailey revealed no details about his deputies' actions when he announced they had been fired last June.
 After they pleaded guilty in August, Bailey said the officers had gone rogue and promised changes.
 Jenkins and Parker called for his resignation and filed a $400 million civil lawsuit against the department.

-Last November, Bailey was reelected without opposition to another four-year term.
+Bailey, who was reelected without opposition in November, said in a statement Thursday that he is “committed to the betterment of this county” and will work “with the honest, hard-working men and women currently with this department" to make Rankin County safer.

+“If those who are in charge of the Rankin County Sheriff’s Office can participate in these kinds of torture, God help us all," Jenkins said.
+“And God help Rankin County.”

 Michael Goldberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow him at @mikergoldberg.